 João was off to a slow start.
-Seeing that Ze’s line had four hooks, he decided to add another to his own.
-Retrieving the tiny hook from the liner of his hardhat, João spent most of the time attempting to thread the leader through the microscopic eye.
-It was maddening to watch him try: lifting his hands close to the light, squinting his fifty-something eyes to see better (no reading glasses here), creeping his stubby fingers back and forth and back and forth while the glistening tip of his very pink tongue, looking more like an alien proboscis, followed along.
-Several times he thought he had it, only to see he didn’t when he pulled on the line.
+Seeing that Ze’s line had four bait hooks attached, he decided to add another to his own.
+Retrieving the tiny barb from the liner of his hardhat, he spent most of the time trying to thread the leader through the microscopic eye.
+It was maddening to watch him: lifting his hands closer to the light, squinting his fifty-something eyes to focus (no reading glasses here), creeping his stubby fingers back and forth and back and forth while the glistening tip of his very pink tongue, looking more like an alien proboscis, followed along.
+Several times he thought he had it only to see he didn’t when he pulled on the line.
 (I learned some new Portuguese curse words then.)
-Eventually João succeeded, tied his Snell knot and bit off the excess line.
-Now he was in business!
+Eventually he succeeded, tied his knot and bit off the excess line.
+Now he was ready to go.

-Meanwhile, Ze was on to bigger fish.
+Meanwhile Ze was on to bigger fish.
 From the basket he picked out two thick spools, each with a single hook and sinker.
-There were no beads, swivels, springs or clips — just good old-fashioned knots holding everything together.
+There were no beads, swivels, springs or clips — just lines and knots tying it all together.
 Ze inspected the hooks and pulled on each to test the leader.
 Satisfied, he baited the hooks with the filleted side of a small fish, then stood at the transom to put out his first line.
-This was bottom fishing, and Ze had to strip off a lot of line to get the hook down to where the fish were feeding.
-With each outward swing of his arm, the line clicked softly from the spool.
+This was bottom fishing: a lot of line had to be pulled from the spool to get the hook down to where the fish were feeding.
+And with each outward swing of his arm the nylon ticked softly from its wooden batten.

-When the sinker hit the bottom, the line bunched on the surface.
-Ze pulled out about another six feet, then wrapped the end of the line around the top of the espeque post.
-He could now set his second line.
-This was lowered a few feet forward and Ze finished it off in the same manner as the first: stripping off more line, wrapping the end around the same espeque post, placing the spool on top of the icebox; both of the battens still pregnant with line.
+When the sinker hit the seafloor the line bunched up on the surface.
+Ze pulled out another couple braços, then wrapped the line around the top of the nearest espeque post to hold it.
+He could now put out his second hook.
+This was lowered a few feet forward from the first and he finished it off in the same manner: stripping more line, wrapping the end around the same espeque post, placing the remaining spool on top of the icebox, both of the battens still pregnant with line.

-Time to start fishing.
-Standing between the lines at the rail, Ze pulled in the slack and took a line in each hand.
-He now extended his arms out to the sides and started jigging, vibrating the lines ever so faintly, shooting down little pulses that said, take me—take me—take me…
+The real fishing could now begin.
+Standing between the two lines at the rail, Ze brought in the slack and took a line in each hand.
+He then extended his arms out over the water at each side and started jigging, vibrating the fibers ever so faintly, shooting down little pulses that said, take me—take me—take me.

 João was finally catching some bait — one fish, two fish, red fish, blue fish (Dr. Seuss).
 But he was much more interested in what Ze was doing.
-He kept glancing over his shoulder to check on Ze’s progress, and would stop altogether when anything interesting happened.
+He kept glancing over his shoulder to check on his progress, and would stop altogether when anything happened.

 No fish was no fun.
-Ze’s fist would drop and he would shake his head in disappointment.
-His sorrow did not last long — there was work to be done: he had to raise the hook and check on the bait.
-This was done in a flurry of arms, beating like dragonfly wings to bring in the line — hand over hand over hand over hand.
-If the bait was still on and firmly attached, back in the water it went.
-But if the hook was bare — Deus mio!
-You bad-bad fish! — he shook his head some more and returned to the bench to stitch on another piece.
+Ze’s fist would drop and he’d shake his head in disappointment.
+His frustration didn’t last long — there was work to be done: he had to raise the hook to check on the bait.
+This was done with a flurry of arms, beating like dragonfly wings to bring in the line — hand over hand over hand over hand.
+If the bait was still on and firmly attached, back into the water it went and down it sank, the pile of line evaporating quickly from the deck.
+But if the hook was bare — You bad-bad fish! — he shook his head and returned to the bench to stitch on another piece.

-Fish on and Ze’s eyes would shine; he’d haul it up as fast as he could.
-The line was strong, so he didn’t have to worry about breaking it.
+Fish on and his eyes would shine; he’d haul it up as fast as he could.
+The line was strong so he didn’t have to worry about breaking it.
 There was no playing with the fish, making sport of the catch.
 It wasn’t about that.
-It was about landing the fish as quickly as possibly and getting it into the basket.
+It was about landing the fish quickly and getting it into the basket.
 It was about produção (production) — moving on to catch the next fish.
 More than anything it was about survival — putting food on the table — man vs. nature in a timeless encounter.

 In the first skirmish man easily won.
 The fish was small and Ze brought it up fast.
-When it was next to the rail he simply reached down and handed it on deck.
-Out of the water the fish fought for its life.
-It beat the planks wildly, was making such a fuss, I moved down the mast to get a better look.
-I was surprised by how small the fish was: a red snapper, weighing less than two pounds.
-Ze had pulled it up so quickly that the fish’s swim bladder ballooned from its mouth like a giant wad of bubble gum.
+When it was next to the rail he simply reached down and handed it up.
+Once on deck the fish fought for its life; it beat the planks wildly, was making such a fuss I moved down the mast to get a better look.
+I was surprised to see how small it was, a red snapper, weighing less than two pounds.
+Ze had pulled it up so quickly that the swim bladder ballooned from its mouth like a giant wad of bubble gum.

 Ze grabbed the araçanga and gave the fish two sharp raps on the head.
 Instantly the tail stopped kicking — the fish was dead.
-Picking it up, Ze pulled out the hook and used his knife to nip off the top end of the tail fin.
+Picking it up, he pulled out the hook and used his knife to nip off the top end of the tail fin.
 This is the traditional marking for a proeiro’s fish.
 (The bico da proa cuts the lower caudal lobe, the contra bico notches the head, and the mestre leaves his fish unmarked.)
-After dropping the fish into the sambura, Ze turned to me with a wide grin.
-“Now we have lunch!”
+After dropping the fish into the sambura, he turned and gave me a wide grin.
+“Now we will have lunch tomorrow.”